Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

 This is a globally unique name for the asset.
 Duplicate names will not be allowed.
 If creating a bunch of  assets with a similar name then use a serial no with the name.&#x20;

-{% hint style="info" %}
-Asset Name has a separate fee of 1NXS.
+>Asset Name has a separate fee of 1NXS.
 Users can opt not to create an Asset Name and can use the register address to access or search the Asset.
-{% endhint %}

-{% hint style="info" %}
+{.is-info}

 Naming Convention:
 * Use a unique name if creating an asset.
 Short names are preferred, but if needed use long names.
 * Names can contain upper lower case letters, numbers and special characters.
 * If creating an asset of a real world assets like real estate, provide clear and precise information for the Asset Name&#x20;
 * If creating a bunch of Assets / NFT's, say from a single art collection, then suffix the collection name with a unique serial Number series Ex: "_Iron Maiden #0001"_
-{% endhint %}

 ### Asset Data

 This section is for the asset data or metadata.
 The information provided here helps to give validity to the asset and its value.
 The asset data has to be precise, complete and should enable anyone to check authenticity of the asset its backing.
 The data provided will depend on the digital or physical asset which is being backed as a blockchain Asset. &#x20;

-{% hint style="info" %}
-Asset Data has a limit of 1KB and this is binding.
+>Asset Data has a limit of 1KB and this is binding.
 An asset can hold approximately 990 - 995 characters including spaces.
 This excludes the Asset Name.
-{% endhint %}
+{.is-info}

 To easily count the characters for the Asset data use the link below:

 {% embed url="https://wordcount.com" %}

-{% hint style="warning" %}
-**Note:** If creating an Asset of a digital art, which basically is an image file, provide a md5 hash of the original image for anyone to check the authenticity of that particular file.
+>**Note:** If creating an Asset of a digital art, which basically is an image file, provide a md5 hash of the original image for anyone to check the authenticity of that particular file.
 If all the details are provided without the file hash, the asset will not be of any use, due to the fact that no one will be able to confirm the authenticity of the file which represents the asset.&#x20;
-{% endhint %}
+{.is-warning}

 Asset Data is entered in fields which represent a single line in the image above.&#x20;